lbechberger/MLinPractice/Documentation.md

 <a name='f1_score'></a>
 ### F - Score
 The F<sub>&beta;</sub>-Score is a measure which combines precision and recall and returns a single value.
 The relative contribution from precision and recall can be adjusted with the &beta;-value: $1$ encodes equal weight of the two measures, while a value closer to $0$ will weigh precision stronger and &beta; $> 1$ favors the recall.
-We chose to the standard score with &beta; $= 1$, as we deem both precision and recall equally important.
+We chose to implement the standard score with &beta; $= 1$, as we deem both precision and recall equally important.
 It can be calculated as follows:

 $$
 F_{\beta} = (1 * \beta) \frac{\text{Precision} * \text{Recall}}{(\beta^2 * \text{Precision}) + \text{Recall}}